Atheer2104/dd2382-devops-executable-tutortial/killercoda-executable-tutortial/intro/text.md

 - Understand the problem that Testcontainers solves and why it's useful to use
 - Get an overview of how Testcontainers works under the hood
-- Get the experience of using Testcontianers in Python to test data access layers like a PostgreSQL database and Redis
+- Get the experience of using Testcontianers in Python to test data access layers like a PostgreSQL database and Redis Instance

 There is a single prerequisite for the tutorial which is
 - Have a basic understanding of how Docker works

-The next step will explain why Testcontainers is important and useful.